crypto-org-chain/cronos-docs/docs/resources/chain-integration.md

 ### `eth_accounts`

-Returns array of all eth accounts.
+Returns array of all accounts owned by the client.

 ```json
 // Request